Lauren Gardner (scientist): Research and career

-During the COVID-19 pandemic, Gardner recognised that the public, researchers and health authorities needed clear, accessible and up-to-date information.
+During the COVID-19 pandemic, Gardner recognized that the public, researchers and health authorities needed clear, accessible and up-to-date information.
 Gardner and her first-year graduate student, Ensheng Dong, created an interactive dashboard that debuted on January 22, 2020.
 During March 2020, the platform was accessed 1.2 billion times per day.
 In 2020 Gardner briefed the United States Congress on the COVID-19 pandemic in the United States.

+Gardner has received research funding from U.S. governmental organizations and philanthropies including NIH, NSF, NASA, the CDC, and Bloomberg Philanthropies.
+She has published over 100 scholarly articles, letters, communications, and conference proceedings, and supervises a research group of PhD students and post docs.
+Gardner is an invited member of multiple international professional committees, and reviewer for top-tier journals and grant-funding organizations.
+She is an invited participant of various scientific advisory committees, including the U.S. Transportation Research Board committees on Network Modeling, Transportation and Health, and Aviation Security and Emergency Management.
+She has supervised more than 30 students and post-docs, and teaches undergraduate- and graduate-level courses on network modeling and transport systems at Johns Hopkins.

+On March 6, 2020, Lauren Gardner, co-director of the CSSE, appeared on Capitol Hill alongside a panel of other Johns Hopkins experts to brief congressional staff and media about the global COVID-19 outbreak.